imlinhanchao/vsc-google-translate/README.md

    ![Hover to translate](./asserts/hover.gif)
 6. The target language of translation can be set through the setting.
    ![setting](./asserts/setting.jpg)
+7. Temporarily switch to which language to translate to until you close the workspace or modify the configuration. `google-translate.switch`

 > Tips: Shortcuts can be modified by going to VSCode's Keyboard Shortcuts (`Ctrl + K Ctrl + S`)

 ## Notice